Politics of the Socialist Republic of Croatia: Socialist Republic of Croatia (1963–1990)

 Ivica Račan was the president of SKH between 13 December 1989 and 1990.

-While the presidency was controlled by the League of Communists for the most of its history, in 1989 they introduced the first democratic reforms, when constitutional amendments were approved which removed the President of the Presidency of the Central Committee of the League of Communists of Croatia as a member of the presidency ex officio.
+While the presidency was controlled by the League of Communists for the most of its history, in 1989 they introduced the first democratic reforms, when constitutional amendments were approved which removed the stipulation that the President of the League of Communists automatically serve as a member of the Presidency of the Socialist Republic.

 Republic of Croatia (1990-1991)

-After the first multi-party elections in 1990, constitutional amendments were put in place which renamed the Presidency of the Socialist Republic of Croatia to Presidency of the Republic of Croatia and reduced the total number of members to seven.
+After the first multi-party elections in 1990, constitutional amendments were put in place which renamed the Socialist Republic of Croatia to simply the Republic of Croatia.
+Accordingly, the Presidency of the Socialist Republic of Croatia become the Presidency of the Republic of Croatia and the total number of members was reduced from nine to seven.

 In 1990, Franjo Tuđman became the President of the Presidency, from the Croatian Democratic Union (HDZ).

-The members of the Presidency were: Krešimir Balenović (HDZ), Dušan Bilandžić (SKH-SDP), Dalibor Brozović (HDZ), Josip Manolić (HDZ; resigned in 1990 to take the role of Prime Minister of Croatia), Antun Vrdoljak (HDZ), Milojko Vučković (independent).
+The members of the Presidency of the Republic were: Krešimir Balenović (HDZ), Dušan Bilandžić (SKH-SDP), Dalibor Brozović (HDZ), Josip Manolić (HDZ; resigned in 1990 to take the role of Prime Minister of Croatia), Antun Vrdoljak (HDZ), Milojko Vučković (independent).

-After the first multi-party elections, the President of the Executive Council of the Socialist Republic of Croatia was Stjepan Mesić who served between 30 May 1990 and 25 July 1990, so the Cabinet of Stjepan Mesić started as the 14th Executive Council.
+After the first multi-party elections, the President of the Executive Council of Croatia was Stjepan Mesić who served between 30 May 1990 and 25 July 1990, so the Cabinet of Stjepan Mesić started as the 14th Executive Council.

 The constitutional reforms in 1990 also renamed the office of the head of government to President of the Government.

-The December 1990 Constitution abolished the collective presidency altogether in favor of a singular President of the Republic of Croatia.
+The December 1990 Constitution abolished the collective presidency altogether in favor of a singular President of the Republic of Croatia, with the final President of the Presidency Tuđman becoming the inaugural President of the Republic.